dancer1325/react-native-website/website/architecture/landing-page.md

 ## Should I use the New Architecture today?

-With 0.76, The New Architecture is enabled by default in all the React Native projects.
+* React Native v0.76

-If you find anything that is not working well, please open an issue using [this template](https://github.com/facebook/react-native/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2CType%3A+New+Architecture&projects=&template=new_architecture_bug_report.yml).
+  * 👀NEW Architecture is enabled by default | ALL React Native projects 👀

-If, for any reasons, you can't use the New Architecture, you can still opt-out from it:
+* ways to disable New Architecture

 ### Android